University College London, UK

 - Editorial Assistant at the Journal of Public Policy, Cambridge University Press [2018-Oct.
 2019]

-- Reviewer: American Journal of Political Science, Journal of Public Administration Research and Theory, Public Administration Review, Governance, Journal of Public Policy, Review of Public Economics
+- Reviewer: American Journal of Political Science, Journal of Public Administration Research and Theory, Public Administration Review, Governance, Journal of Public Policy, Review of Public Economics, European Journal of Political Economy, The Economic Journal

 - Member: American Political Science Association, Midwest Political Science Association, Public Management Research Association